Uber loss narrows as it hopes to rev shared rides - RFI

 "Uber is starting to fire on all cylinders, as more consumers are riding with us again while continuing to use our expanding delivery offerings," Uber chief executive Dara Khosrowshahi said in the earnings release.

-Overall bookings at Uber topped expectations, with the trend in its core mobility unit improving during the quarter, according to chief financial officer Nelson Chai.

-Uber shares were up about one percent in after-market trades that followed release of the earnings figures.
+Uber shares dove more than 4 percent in after-market trades that followed release of the earnings figures.

+"As we move out of the depths of the pandemic, Uber's business is on a clear path to recovery," said eMarketer analyst Eric Haggstrom.

+"However, as countries emerge from lockdowns, consumer demand as well as driver supply are major for their delivery businesses."

 Last month, Uber said it was adding some $250 million as a "stimulus" to help get more drivers on the road to meet growing demand for rides.

-The $250 million in stimulus money will be used to boost US-based driver earnings already higher than usual due to less competition from peers at the service, according to Uber.
+The sum will be used to boost US-based driver earnings, which are already higher than usual due to less competition from peers at the service, according to Uber.

+Luring drivers back to the service is a top priority at Uber, Khosrowshahi said on a Wednesday earnings call.

+Uber research found that among drivers who abandoned the service last year, top concerns were the risk of Covid-19 and a dearth of paying fares, according to its chief.

 © 2021 AFP